-In 2022-2023, 7 contract faculty are within retirement age (55+), and an additional 4 are within a few years of retirement age (50-54).
-With 26 contract faculty total, nearly half of our faculty are in range of retirement.
+In 2023-2024, 8 contract faculty are within retirement age (55+), and an additional 3 are within a few years of retirement age (50-54).
+With 25 contract faculty total, one third of our department faculty are within range of retirement.
+One faculty retirement occurred in Sp 24, and another retirement in Sp 25 is now confirmed.